Measuring Oscillations with A Million Atmospheric Neutrinos: Conclusion

-On the detector side, our analysis is also conservative in nature.
+On the detector side, our analysis is also conservative.
 The reconstructions used for all the experiments considered in this work use traditional reconstruction techniques.
-These traditional techniques have been shown to underperform compare to new machine-learning-enhanced reconstruction which show greater accuracy and improved execution time, see, e.g.,~\cite{Abbasi:2021ryj, perioML}.
-Additionally, in the case of the IceCube-Upgrade, the reconstruction used in this work does not take full advantage of the next-generation sensors which have improved light collection.
+These traditional techniques have been shown to underperform compared to new machine-learning-enhanced reconstruction methods, which show greater accuracy and improved execution time, see, e.g.,~\cite{Abbasi:2021ryj, perioML}.
+Additionally, in the case of the IceCube Upgrade, the reconstruction used in this work does not take full advantage of the next-generation sensors which have improved light collection.
+Improvements are also expected for ORCA as the detector development proceeds.
 In summary, the detector systematics assumed in this work can be taken as a conservative baseline that is expected to improve as this decade unfolds.

 Finally, we emphasize that the results from a combined fit of atmospheric neutrinos would provide a very valuable input for the next-generation neutrino physics program towards the precise measurement of the $CP$-violating phase in the lepton sector.
-This combined analysis nurtures itself from the more than 40 years global expertise and measurements of neutrino-water interactions paving the road for next-generation neutrino-water experiments such as Hyper-Kamiokande and IceCube-Gen2.
+This combined analysis nurtures itself from more than 40 years of global expertise and measurements of neutrino-water interactions paving the road for next-generation neutrino-water experiments such as Hyper-Kamiokande and IceCube-Gen2.

 \acknowledgements{}